JanHerca/urantiapedia/output/wikijs/en/help/github_assistant.md

 To know about the milestones of the project check [Milestones of Urantiapedia](/en/help/phases).

+### Milestone I: The Urantia Book, the Bible and Topic Index

 Once we have the input in the correct folders, for each language, the steps to take in Milestone I are:
 1. Translating *Paramony* from English to the target language.
 Check [Translation of Paramony](/en/help/github_paramony).
 2. Translating and reviewing *Topic Index* from English to the target language.
 Check [Translation an revision of Topic Index](/en/help/github_topicindex).